Rate this product

 In your garden, the Spyder Sprinkler system will deliver healthier looking plant life, eliminate puddles and pooled water in unseemly areas, all while cutting down on your water bill.
 At the very worst, the Spyder Sprinkler will only use as much water as a regular sprinkler, but is likely to use far less as water flow is directed towards your plants more efficiently.
 This is achieved through the use of 12 nozzles, each of which are customizable and can be pointed in any direction you require according to the layout of your garden.
 In theory, the only areas receiving any water are the areas you decide!

 The cost of Spyder Sprinkler is $14.95 plus $7.95 shipping.
 The special TV offer allows you to receive a second Spyder Sprinkler by paying the extra shipping fee of $4.95 for a total price of $27.85.
+This price was obtained from the As Seen on TV commercial page which was taken offline due to Spyder Sprinkler being discontinued.
+Spyder Sprinkler may still be found for sale on Amazon or Ebay.

 The Spyder Sprinkler can be clipped onto the end of any regular garden hose.
 When attached, it diverts the water stream through twelve independent nozzles and uses no more water than a conventional hose or sprinkler system.